MS Access As A Dev Tool

 Access continues to be a highly efficient tool for business database development.

-How to create a Microsoft Access application with some unique tips and tricks.
+How to create a Microsoft Access application with some useful tips and best practices.

 Although the developer's goal is normalization, often it makes sense to deviate from normal forms.
 We refer to this process as denormalization.
 The primary reason for applying denormalization is to enhance performance.